 - Division of matrimonial assets, including the matrimonial home

-- Maintenance for the wife and children of the marriage
+- Maintenance for the wife/decapacitated husband and children of the marriage

-Please refer to the sections under Family Law > Child Custody / Division of Assets, or speak to our team for more information regarding these ancillary matters.
+Please refer to our sections under Family Law, or speak to our team for more information.

 Annulment Of The Marriage